Installation

 Enter the email you used for the purchase and the order number and hit the submit button.
 Done!
 Thanks for supporting our work.
 Once you activate your license, the license activation buttons will disappear.

-/site/config/.kirby-tools-licenses file.
-Make sure to add this file to your .gitignore file to keep your license key private.
+Your license key will be stored automatically in /site/config/.kirby-tools-licenses.
+This file is created on first activation.
+Make sure to add it to your .gitignore to keep your license key private.